8 Small Kitchen Organization Ideas to Clear Space

 5. Transfer Snacks and Grains to Bins or Mason Jars

-If you buy snacks like cereal and granola or bulk items like rice, flour, sugar, and other staples, you can streamline your space by simply pouring them into uniform containers and Mason jars.
+If you buy bulk items like rice, flour, sugar and other staples, you can streamline your space by simply pouring them into uniform containers and Mason jars.
 Food storage containers like these are not only airtight (to keep your food fresh and increase their shelf-life), but stackable.
 They’re durable and clear — meaning you can see what you’re grabbing — but you can stick an erasable label on them as well.